speced/bikeshed/README.md

 	(There is not currently any way to put a comma *in* one of these values.)
 	Multiple "Editor" lines can be used to supply multiple editors.
 * "Abstract" must contain an abstract for the spec, a 1-2 sentence description of what the spec is about.

+The following keys are optional:

+* "TR" may contain a link that points to the latest version on /TR.
 * "Warning" may contain either "Obsolete" or "Not Ready", which triggers the appropriate warning message in the boilerplate.
-* "Shortname" must contain the spec's shortname, like "css-lists" or "css-backgrounds".
-* "Level" must contain the spec's level as an integer.

 Anything else put in the metadata block will be extracted and later put into the `<dl>` in the spec's header, using the keys and values you specify.